Outward Bound Expedition (WA)

 You program concludes at Walpole Visitor’s Centre at 9:30am on Day 12.

-The program has been designed to match the Transwa GS3 Perth to Albany coach timetable, and we encourage participants to use this service.
+Karri to Coast’s timetable has been designed to match the Transwa GS3 Perth to Albany coach timetable, and we encourage participants to consider this service.
 You are required to book a seat in advance for this service.
-For more information, please click here.
+Below is the service description to travel from Perth to Walpole.
+The services are then followed in reverse order for the return journey at the end of your Outward Bound program.

 Click on the images below to see your packing list for the program.
 We expect all participants to come with all the items outlined.
 If there are items that you do not have, see if you can borrow from friends or family or look online and buy second hand.
 We also have a partnership with CampList, where you can hire and/or purchase many of the items.
 To see what is available, go to www.camplist.com.au and in the central search bar type “Outward Bound Australia”.